 Step #3: Combine dry ingredients in a separate bowl.
 Sift over the egg mixture and mix briefly.
 Pour the cake batter into a greased and floured springform.

 Step #4: Cover the top of the cake with berries.
 Bake in the preheated oven for about 40 minutes or until a skewer inserted in the center of the cake comes out clean.
-Let the cake cool slightly in the pan, then remove and let cool on a wire rack.
+Let the cake cool slightly in the pan, then remove it and let it cool on a wire rack.

 Good to know!